django-tastypie/django-tastypie/README.rst

 Why Tastypie?
 =============

-There are other, better known API frameworks out there for Django.
+There are other API frameworks out there for Django.
 You need to assess the options available and decide for yourself.
 That said, here are some common reasons for tastypie.